PN-Tester/FirstStrike/README.md

 # Shoutout
 I also want to provide a shoutout to [Ulf Frisk](https://github.com/ufrisk) for the fantastic [PCILeech framework](https://github.com/ufrisk/pcileech) which enabled this project.
 I hope that this contribution can add a tiny bit of versatility to the wider community by enabling DMA attacks when preboot DMA is disabled but the OS is otherwise well protected.
-This scenario can occur in real life and tester's should be able to exploit and provide PoC without too much overhead using this module.
+This scenario can occur in real life and testers should be able to exploit and provide PoC without too much overhead using this module.